cirosantilli/git-tutorial/index.md

 Make a "copy" of another repo.

-Fetchs all the remote branches.
+Fetches all the remote branches.

 Creates only a single branch: the branch were the `HEAD` of the remote was.